Back to National Guide

 • Ceiling diffusers, return air grilles, and zone dampers (if multi-zone)

-• Refrigerant piping and drainage
+• Refrigerant piping (R32 refrigerant), drainage, and condensate management

-• Electrical connection and dedicated circuit wiring to AS/NZS 3000 Wiring Rules
+• Electrical connection and dedicated circuit with isolating switch to AS/NZS 3000:2018 Wiring Rules

 • Certificate of Compliance Electrical Work (CCEW) for the electrical component